how to join merchant navy

 The Merchant Navy utilizes ships for surveys, environmental research, oil extraction, and object recovery from the ocean.
 It also ensures the efficient movement of goods and passengers across the world’s oceans.

-One can join the merchant navy as a cadet or engineer, depending upon the educational qualification.
-With years of experience and relevant sea time, one can progress in his career.
-Below states how to join the Merchant Navy after 10th and 12th:
+One can join the merchant navy as a cadet or engineer, depending on the educational qualification.
+One can progress in one’s career with years of experience and relevant sea time.
+Below are the steps on how to join Merchant Navy after 10th and 12th:

 Eligibility Criteria to Join Merchant Navy